 Chromosome reconstruction, biased fractionation and gene expression

 Using the SynMap tool of CoGe (https://genomevolution.org/CoGe; last accessed 7/7/14), we identified blocks of genes in synteny between Gossypium raimondii (diploid cotton) and its relative Theobroma cacao (cacao; SynMap output in File S1).
 Importantly, comparative genome sequence data (34) indicate that relative to cacao, the lineage that gave rise to modern diploid cotton experienced a 5-6 fold ploidy increase approximately 60 mya.
-Accordingly, we identified duplicate regions in the cotton genome resulting from the cotton-specific WGM (Fig. S1 and S2) .
-The relative antiquity of WGM in the cotton genome, however, makes identification of duplicate regions challenging compared to efforts in paleopolyploids where WGM has occurred more recently.
+Accordingly, we identified duplicate regions in the cotton genome resulting from the cotton-specific WGM (Fig. S1 and S2) previously reported in [??].
+The relative antiquity of WGM in the cotton genome, however, makes identification of duplicate regions challenging compared to efforts in paleopolyploids where WGM, although still ancient, has occurred more recently.
 Indeed, the genome of cotton is substantially re-arranged relative to cacao (Fig. S1 and S2), and in some regions five or six duplicate segments per haploid cacao genome are evident in cotton.
 It was not possible to re-construct all sets of chromosomes, as has been possible in maize (19) and Brassica (20).
 We were, however, able to reconstruct a subset of the chromosomes, in the same manner as in Schnable et al. (19); we restricted further analyses to those genes and genomic regions covered by the whole chromosome reconstructions (highlighted green in Fig. S1).

 In total, we were able to reconstruct at least two ancestral cotton chromosomes for six of the ten pre-duplicated cacao chromosomes (Chromosomes 2, 6, 7, 8, 9, 10; Table 1), allowing for comparisons of gene loss between homoeologous cotton regions (Table 1, Fig. S1).
 Assuming that each duplicate chromosome has the same number of genes at the time of duplication, we estimated gene loss by assessing the number of genes remaining in each reconstruction, in a manner similar to that used earlier (20).
 The hypothesis of gene retention equivalence among homoeologs was evaluated using Pearson’s chi-squared test.
 Importantly, all tests indicate statistically significant deviation from random (equivalent) gene loss, providing strong evidence for biased gene fractionation between duplicate regions in the cotton genome.
-Thus, after ~60 million years of evolution since the last cotton lineage-specific WGM, signatures of widespread bias fractionation still persist.
+Thus we are able to detect signatures of chrosmosome-wide bias fractionation following WGM on time-scales far in excess of those previously reported in Brassica and maize.

 Fractionation and expression of duplicate genes